pug-php/pug/README.md

 ## Contributing

-All contributions are welcome, for any bug, issue or merge request (except for secutiry issues) please [refer to CONTRIBUTING.md](CONTRIBUTING.md)
+All contributions are welcome, for any bug, issue or merge request (except for security issues) please [refer to CONTRIBUTING.md](CONTRIBUTING.md)

 ## Security